 - To register, you must provide your name, date of birth, contact information, and occupation.

-- You must also declare which party you would like to affiliate with and pay a registration fee.
+- You must also declare which party to affiliate with and pay a registration fee.

-- Once registered, you can vote in all future elections your chosen party holds.
+- Once registered, you can vote in your chosen party’s future elections.

 - You may also choose to run for office within your chosen party at any time.